tsyaeger/tsyaeger.github.io/_posts/2018-11-08-whats_up_with_hoisting.markdown

 }
 ```

-But here we see something different—the first console log is undefined.
+But here we see something different — the first console log is undefined.
 This is because within a function the program hoists the internal variable, which is set to undefined, and the program proceeds to read the rest of the block.
 ```
 var location = "outside"
 function whereAmI () {